florenceasitwas/site/_sources/paatz-smn.md

 Fifth bay (the altar was perhaps originally dedicated to St. Ignatius the Dominican martyr, under the patronage of the Benintendi; since around 1570 under the patronage of the Bracci) (288).
-Triptych, Archangels Raphael and Tobias between a Dominican saint and St. Catherine of Siena; follower of Castagno, c.
+Triptych, *Archangels Raphael and Tobias between a Dominican saint and St. Catherine of Siena*; follower of Castagno, c.
 1460/70 (289); frame from the time of the painting's creation;
-altarpiece, Christ and the Samaritan woman at the well, by Alessandro Allori, inscribed and dated 1575 (290).
-Panel, Annunciation, by Neri di Bicci, 1455 (291).
+altarpiece, *Christ and the Samaritan woman at the well*, by Alessandro Allori, inscribed and dated 1575 (290).
+Panel, *Annunciation*, by Neri di Bicci, 1455 (291).

 Sixth bay (patrons of the altar: originally the Mazzinghi family, called da Peretola, later Baccelli;
 the latter dedicated it to the Baptism of Christ; shortly before 1755 it came under the patronage